nothings/single_file_libs/README.md

 There are a lot of JSON parsers listed here.
 For some analysis and performance results, check out https://github.com/miloyip/nativejson-benchmark

+### Other lists

+Also you might be interested in other related, but different lists:

+- [clib](https://github.com/clibs/clib/wiki/Packages): list of (mostly) small single C functions (licenses not listed)

 ### Library listing

 **Public domain single-file libraries usable from C and C++ are in bold.** Other